GlyphForged/machine-rite-core/README.md

 - A tiny custom testing framework.

+#### 10. Scope Guard / RAII utilities

+- A poor man's RAII
+  - Small header-only helpers for scope-based cleanup patterns.
+  - Macros to guarantee cleanup runs when leaving a function.
+  - Used by examples and tests to keep resource-handling code consistent and less error-prone.

 ## Theming / Presentation Layer

 The C modules themselves will be neutral, however, my goal is to build a system of CLI demos and/or a WASM showcase.